jmathewburns/scriptable-discord-bot/README.md

 # scriptable-discord-bot

+## Work in Progress!

-A Discord bot that allows custom scripts, with no regard whatsoever for security
+A Discord bot that allows users to register custom JavaScript functions as commands

+### TODO

+ - Dependency management
+ - Command removal
+ - A way to persist commands after the bot resets (?)